-Lastly, this paper also contributes to the literature on fiscal decentralization.
-The majority of the papers in this literature focus on the theoretical and empirical examination of the consequences of the changes in fiscal autonomy of local governing entities.8 There are relatively few empirical papers studying the effects of policy instruments employed for fiscal decentralization (e.g., local taxation and redistribution).
+In addition, this paper contributes to the literature on fiscal decentralization.
+The majority of the papers in this literature focus on the theoretical and empirical examination of the consequences of the changes in fiscal autonomy of local governing entities.6 There are relatively few empirical papers studying the effects of policy instruments employed for fiscal decentralization (e.g., local taxation and redistribution).
 Government goods and services are often public, thus creating fiscal spillovers.
 Wildasin (1980) finds that households may locate in an optimal fashion in the presence of the spatial distribution of local government spending, and that fiscal spillovers may result in non-optimality.
 Fajgelbaum and Gaubert (2018) characterize the optimal transfers for efficient allocations and the policies implementing the transfers.
-Albouy (2012) presents a theoretical framework to determine efficient and equitable transfers across localities and evaluates the welfare consequences of the spatial equalization policy in Canada.
+Albouy (2012) presents a theoretical framework to determine efficient and equitable transfers across localities and evaluates the welfare consequences of the equalization policy in Canada.
 I contribute to the literature on fiscal decentralization by computing the optimal balance between local taxation and redistribution while taking the spatial mobility of workers into account.
-Furthermore, I show that assumptions on spatial mobility of workers give rise to different optimal policies.
+Furthermore, the quantitative model presented in this paper can be applied broadly to other empirical settings to evaluate the welfare consequences of the public finance system.

-$^{^{7}}$ Gelbach (2004) focuses on the female population in the U.S. eligible for state welfare programs and finds that the interstate migration patterns of this population are not sensitive to the distribution of welfare benefits across states.
+5Gelbach (2004) focuses on the female population in the U.S. eligible for state welfare programs and finds that the interstate migration patterns of this population are not sensitive to the distribution of welfare benefits across states

-8For instance, Fisman and Gatti (2002) documents that fiscal decentralization leads to a lower level of corruption.
+6For instance, Fisman and Gatti (2002) documents that fiscal decentralization leads to a lower level of corruption.
 Bianchi et al. (2019) show that fiscal decentralization led to a higher female labor force participation because local governing authorities expanded nursery schools.
 See Oates (1999) for a broader literature review on fiscal federalism.